Darshan6069/audionyx/README.md

 # 🎵 Flutter Music Player App

 A full-featured and modern music streaming app built using Flutter.
 This project includes a user-friendly UI, song playback, playlist management, and optional admin panel functionality.
-It’s designed for both music lovers and developers exploring Flutter + Firebase integration.
+It’s designed for both music lovers and developers exploring Flutter.

 ---